The government sponsored Thameslink Programme is transforming north-south travel through London to meet the huge rise in demand from passengers.

 New track and modern trains will provide more reliable journeys for you.
 Trains will run every 2-3 minutes in each direction through central London at the busiest times.
 We have also untangled the track on the approaches to London Bridge station to cut delays and reduce the time trains wait for platforms to clear.

-A fleet of 115 new trains are longer, more spacious and more energy-efficient.
+Finally, a fleet of 115 new trains are longer, more spacious and more energy-efficient.
 You’ll benefit from extra luggage space, improved access if you have reduced mobility, air conditioning and better travel information.